Clinamenic/GFEL/content/introduction/index.md

 ## Foundational Reminders

-Before applying frameworks or methodologies, Ethereum Localism begins with three reminders—guiding anchors that keep projects accountable to people and place.
+Before applying frameworks or methodologies, Ethereum Localism might begin with three reminders—guiding anchors to help keep projects, and the Ethereum Localism meme, accountable to people and place.

 ### 1. Grounded in Place
 > *“If it’s not rooted, it’s not localism.”*